risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-limit-clause.md

 The `ORDER BY` clause sorts the rows in the result set based on the value of the specified expression, in this case the average salary.

 It's possible to remove the `GROUP BY` clause from the query and retrieve the first 5 rows of the result set without sorting the data, as shown in the example below.
-However, the result set will contain 5 random rows from the "employees" table, as the data is not sorted.
+However, the result set will contain 5 random rows from the `employees` table, as the data is not sorted.

 ```sql
 -- provide the result set by the average salary without sorting and return only the first 5 rows of the result set